-We evaluate our approach on the Visual-Spatial Intelligence Benchmark (VSI-Bench)~\cite{yang2025thinking}, a large-scale benchmark designed to measure visual spatial intelligence.
-The dataset covers a broad spectrum of spatial understanding tasks.
-These include configurational tasks including object counting, relative distance, relative direction, and route planning, measurement estimation tasks including object size, room size, and absolute distance, and a spatiotemporal task of determining the order of appearance.
-We select VSI-Bench for evaluation because it is, to our knowledge, the largest and most comprehensive dataset for evaluating spatial reasoning on complex scenes.
-Other existing benchmarks are less extensive~\cite{wang2025spatialviz}, combine single-view and multi-view settings~\cite{jia2025omnispatial, wang2025site}, or focus on object-centric reasoning~\cite{yin2025spatial}.
+We evaluate our approach on VSI-Bench~\cite{yang2025thinking}, and MindCube~\cite{yin2025spatial}.
+VSI-Bench contains over 5,000 questions derived from 288 in-door videos.
+This benchmark assesses a broad spectrum of spatial understanding capabilities, including configurational tasks (object counting, relative distance, relative direction, and route planning), measurement estimation tasks (object size, room size, and absolute distance), and a spatiotemporal task of determining the order of appearance.
+MindCube focuses on spatial reasoning from limited input views.
+It contains questions on object spatial relationships, where each question is based on a scene captured by 2 to 4 views, with various camera movement types.

-\subsubsection{Implementation Details}
+\subsection{Implementation Details}

-VSI-Bench provides videos of indoor environments.
-For reconstruction, we apply VGGT~\cite{wang2025vggt} to subsampled frames.
-We also run Mask2Former~\cite{cheng2021mask2former} trained on ADE20K to obtain semantic segmentation for each frame.
+We adopt the $\pi^3$ model~\cite{wang2025pi} for reconstruction, as it achieves high accuracy and can predict metric scale.
+For video input, It is applied to subsampled frames.
+We also run Mask2Former~\cite{cheng2021mask2former} trained on ADE20K to obtain semantic segmentation for each input image.
 The reconstructed point clouds are rotated to be axis-aligned using the up direction estimated from floor points and the dominant direction of horizontal room boundaries.
-We recover a global scaling factor from the ratio between the typical real-world heights and reconstructed heights of selected objects (\eg, ceilings, countertops, and desks).
-Although approximate, this estimate enables measurement-related tasks.

 Because the point clouds are reconstructed from images, they are noisier than those from depth sensors, making existing 3D segmentation models unreliable.
 Instead, we back-project 2D semantic labels to the point cloud and aggregate them using a voxel grid, assigning each voxel the majority label of its points.
 Spatially connected voxels with the same label are grouped into objects, and 3D bounding boxes are computed using their center coordinates and side lengths.
 For objects such as round tables, we fit vertical cylinders by projecting voxel groups onto the $xy$-plane and fitting circles using least squares, with height determined by the voxel group’s $z$ extent.
 Extracted geometric attributes are converted into compact textual references indexed by numeric IDs, and the IDs are placed on the images via camera projection, as described in~\cref{subsec:recnstr}.